Solo5/solo5/tests/README.md

 anything in build.sh that refers to it**.

 The `e2e-mirage-solo5` folder contains an "end to end" test for Mirage/Solo5.

-This test (well, its driver script) is currently Linux-specific and only tests the `hvt` target.
+Note that this folder is deliberately not included in release tarballs of Solo5.

-This is a git subtree snapshot of https://github.com/mato/e2e-mirage-solo5, added to this repository with:
+The folder is a git subtree snapshot of https://github.com/mato/e2e-mirage-solo5, added to this repository with:

 ```